Click here to read "An introduction to the M14P for flat-engine pilots" by Fred Abramson

 Current turn-round time for overhaul is 9 weeks.

-engines come with EASA Form I; are fully inhibited for long-term storage.
+engines come with EASA Form I (unless fitted with Barrett pistons); are fully inhibited for long-term storage.

 Please contact us for any more information; current pricing and timing for overhauls.